-- 1. To be informed of the accusation by a University judicial officer. - 2.
-To be informed of all alternatives and options by a counselor in the Counseling and Testing Center. - To remain silent, before, during, and after the hearing and to make a statement explaining the reasons for remaining silent. - 4.
-To have parents/family member (non-lawyer) or a member of the SMU community accompany him or her during the student judicial proceedings.
-Such persons are for moral support and have the same responsibilities as described for rights of the accused to have support.
-(See The University Judicial Code, Section IV, G.) - 5.
-To challenge any member of the Hearing Board on grounds of prejudice. - 6.
-To remain present during the proceedings. - 7.
+- 6. To remain present during the proceedings. - 7.
 If accused of a sexual assault or sexual misconduct, to not to have his or her sexual history discussed during the hearing.
 To present evidence of a recent sexual relationship between the accused and the accuser only if the accused asserts consent as a defense. - 8.
-To be informed of the hearing board's decision within three calendar days (excluding holidays) following the hearing. - 9.
+To be informed of the hearing board's decision within three (3) calendar days (excluding holidays) following the hearing. - 9.
 To appeal the decision of the hearing board to the UJC. - 10.
-To request to have his or her living arrangements (if in campus housing) modified pending the outcome of the student judicial proceedings if the accused lives near to the complainant. - Q. REPORTING OF PROCEEDINGS Any publication from within the University (including The Daily Campus and other publications by students) related to a judicial hearing must abide by the following guidelines: - 1.
-The privacy and confidentiality of all student records shall be preserved in accordance with the Family Educational Rights and Privacy Act of 1974 as amended. - Should the accused and/or responsible party (parties) make public statements or declarations regarding a hearing, this action may free the University to comment on any such statements and/or the matter being discussed. - 3.
+To request to have his or her living arrangements (if in campus housing) modified pending the outcome of the student judicial proceedings if the accused lives near to the complainant. - R. REPORTING OF PROCEEDINGS Any publication from within the University (including The Daily Campus and other publications by students) related to a judicial hearing must abide by the following guidelines: - 1.
+The privacy and confidentiality of all student records shall be preserved in accordance with the Family Educational Rights and Privacy Act of 1974 as amended. - 2.
+Should the accused and/or responsible party (parties) make public statements or declarations regarding a hearing, this action may free the University to comment on any such statements and/or the matter being discussed. - 3.
 There will be no recordings or transcriptions made of these proceedings.